lucylow/Martha_Stewart/README.md

   * **Ex.2 Moving Large Volume Stocks**
     * Break up large stock ($200million)
     * Iceberging
+    *  Splits large orders into smaller sub-orders that arrive at the same time to all the exchanges through the use of intentional delays
+    * Prevents information leakage in the propagation of orders that high-speed traders can take advantage of

   * **Ex.3 Predator-Prey Algorithms**
     * Ping and sharks